-Everest Three High Passes Trek is an unbeatable high altitude challenge that takes you through the less-travelled and challenging 3 high passes of Everest Region.
-This Everest Circuit Trek takes you across Kongma La Pass, Cho La Pass and Renjo La Pass, the top three mountain passes for daredevil trekkers seeking an adrenaline rush in the Everest Region.
+Everest Three High Passes Trek is an unbeatable high altitude challenge that takes you through the less-traveled and challenging 3 high passes of Everest Region.
+This Everest Circuit Trek takes you through Kongma La Pass, Cho La Pass, and Renjo La Pass, the top three mountain passes for daredevil trekkers seeking an adrenaline rush in the Everest Region.
 Hikes to Gokyo Ri, Everest Base Camp and Kala Patthar further spikes up the intense excitement.
-Walk through shifting glaciers and lunar landscape filled with boulder fields and frozen scree.
-Get up close to Mount Everest, Lhotse, Nuptse, Cho Oyu and Ama Dablam.
-The ascents through the Everest Three High Passees Trek take you to summits higher than the Alps.
+Walk through shifting glaciers and lunar landscapes filled with boulder fields and frozen scree.
+Get up close to Mount Everest, Lhotse, Nuptse, Cho Oyu, and Ama Dablam.
+The ascents through the Everest Three High Passes Trek take you to summits higher than the Alps.

 If you are looking for a shorter trek or a different route you can check out our other Everest Treks - Everest Base Camp Trek - 14 Days, Gokyo Lakes Gokyo Ri Renjo La Pass Trek -14 days, Gokyo Ri and Everest Base Camp Trek - 15 days, Everest Base Camp Trek with Gokyo Lakes- 18 days, Everest Base Camp Heli Trek-11 days, Everest Base Camp Short Trek Heli Return-12 days and Everest Base Camp Gokyo Lakes Helicopter Trek - 8 days.
 Heli Treks lets you visit EBC and return to Lukla via helicopter.